 Is the Robot Hut Museum suitable for children?

 Of course!
 It’s meant for those who are obsessed with robotics and robot history.
-John Rigg made it clear: if you want to access his fantastic museum, you have to prove it.
-He wants people he can share all his incredible knowledge with.
+John Rigg is happy to share his collection with any inquiring minds.

 Are there guided tours available at the Robot Hut Museum?

-You have to schedule an appointment on their website and send an email to the owner for confirmation.
+You must schedule an appointment on their website and email the owner for confirmation.
 He’ll let you know if he’s got any openings so you can check out and tour this awesome spot.

 - Best Bizarre Roadside Attractions

-- Fun & Best Things to Do in Walla Walla, Washington
+- Things to Do in Walla Walla, Washington

-- Best Things to Do in West Seattle, Washington
+- Things to Do in West Seattle, Washington